clickot/ungoogled-chromium-build/README.md

 ## building
 execute `docker-build.sh` script in the root dir.
 This will
 * build a docker image with all needed node, llvm and distro packages to build chromium
-* start the docker image, mounts the current dir and runs `build.sh` in it, which executes the actual build process on ungoogled-chromium (download chromium source tar, unpack and patch it and execute ninja build on the result).
+* start the docker image, mounts the current dir and runs `build.sh` in it, which executes the actual build process on ungoogled-chromium (mainly: download chromium source tar, unpack and patch it, setup build env and execute ninja build on the result).

 >Note that the build takes about 8 hours (on my computer) and consumes about 15G of disk space (you may delete the `target` dir __AFTER PACKAGING__, see [packaging](#packaging))